 (a) "Convenience fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
-A Convenience Fee charged by the District Clerk will be considered as a court cost.
+A Convenience Fee charged by the district clerk or county clerk will be considered as a court cost.

-- (b) "District clerk" means the Fayette County District Clerk. - (c) "Digitized signature" means a graphic image of a handwritten signature. - (d) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form.
-The term does not include court orders. - (e) "Electronic filing" is a process by which a filer files a court document with the district clerk's office by means of an online computer transmission of the document in electronic form.
+- (b) "District clerk" means the Medina County District Clerk.
+"County clerk" means the Medina County Clerk. - (c) "Digitized signature" means a graphic image of a handwritten signature. - (d) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form.
+The term does not include court orders. - (e) "Electronic filing" is a process by which a filer files a court document with the district clerk or county clerk's office by means of an online computer transmission of the document in electronic form.
 For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code. - (f) "Electronic filing service provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
 An attorney or law firm may act as an EFSP. - (g) "Electronic order" means a computerized, non-paper court order that a judge signs by applying his or her digitized signature to the order.
-A digitized signature is a graphic image of the judge's handwritten signature. - (h) "Electronic service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address. - (i) "Electronically file" means to file a document by means of electronic filing. - (i) "Electronically serve" means to serve a document by means of electronic service. - (k) "Filer" means a person who files a document, including an attorney. - (l) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (m) "Regular filing fees" are those filing fees charged in connection with traditional filing. - (n) "Rules" are the Fayette County Local Rules of the District Court concerning the Electronic Filing of Documents. - (o) "Traditional court order" means a court order that is on paper. - (p) "Traditional filing" is a process by which a filer files a paper document with a clerk or a judge.
+A digitized signature is a graphic image of the judge's handwritten signature. - (h) "Electronic service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address. - (i) "Electronically file" means to file a document by means of electronic filing. - (i) "Electronically serve" means to serve a document by means of electronic service. - (k) "Filer" means a person who files a document, including an attorney. - (1) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (m) "Regular filing fees" are those filing fees charged in connection with traditional filing. - (n) "Rules" are the Medina County Local Rules of the District Court and County Courts concerning the Electronic Filing of Documents. - (o) "Traditional court order" means a court order that is on paper. - (p) "Traditional filing" is a process by which a filer files a paper document with a clerk or a judge.